Baker Mountain (New York)

 Baker Mountain is a 2454 ft mountain in Essex County, New York east of Saranac Lake.
 It is part of the McKenzie Mountain Wilderness Area.
-The trail to the top is about 0.9-miles long; the hike is part of the "Saranac Sixer".
+The trail to the top is about 0.9 mi long; the hike is part of the "Saranac Sixer".
 Moody Pond lies at its foot.

 It is one of three small mountains surrounding Saranac Lake: the others are Mount Pisgah and Dewey Mountain.

 There were major forest fires on Baker in 1903 and 1908.

 The first recorded ascent of Baker Mountain on skis was made by Edwin R. Stonaker on March 11, 1916.

 In the prohibition era, the Mt.
 Baker Club was a speakeasy at the foot of the mountain.